Quantum correlations in general qubit-qudit axially symmetric states: Abstract

 \section{Abstract}

-A mixed spin-$(1/2, S)$ system with arbitrary spin $S$ and interactions satisfying the U(1) axial symmetry is considered.
-Compact explicit forms of the local quantum uncertainty (LQU) and local quantum Fisher information (LQFI) are obtained directly through the entries and eigenvalues of the density matrix.
-Using these forms, we perform a comparative study of discord-type quantum correlations LQU and LQFI for the system at thermal equilibrium.
-An increase in quantum correlations with increasing spin length $S$ is discovered.
-Moreover, we find that as the system cools, quantum correlations can undergo one or more abrupt transitions while the temperature changes smoothly.
+\textbf{Abstract.} The development and improvement of analytical methods for evaluating nonclassical correlations is one of the most important tasks in quantum information science.
+In this paper, we investigate a mixed spin-$(1/2,S)$ system with an arbitrary spin $S$, where the interactions satisfy the U(1) axial symmetry.
+Analytical formulas for the local quantum uncertainty (LQU) and local quantum Fisher information (LQFI) are derived directly from the elements and eigenvalues of the density matrix.
+These results are then used to conduct a comparative analysis of the discord-like quantum correlations, LQU and LQFI, in the system at thermal equilibrium.
+The high-temperature asymptotics of both quantum correlations are found explicitly.
+Despite the destructive role of temperature in general, the calculations show that the quantum correlations can increase with temperature in local intervals.
+Under certain conditions, temperature even generates quantum correlations from uncorrelated ground states.
+Further, as the system cools, quantum correlations can undergo a series of abrupt transitions with a smooth temperature change.
+These phenomena are demonstrated for different choices of coupling parameters and spin lengths $S$.

 \keywords{ Quantum Fisher information, Wigner-Yanase skew information, Qubit-qudit system, Axial U(1) symmetry, Sudden transitions }